Jesters-Circus/Jesters-Circus/README.md

 <h1 align="center"> ────˗ˏˋ Info ˎˊ˗──── ! </h1>

 <h3 align="left"> C+H and INT is very encourage for me, I love interacting with new people!
 I add when I get to know you better first, ok? ok!
 Kindly don't randomly vent in my whispers unless you're a friend of mine!!
 I have boundaries, so if you respect mine, i'll respect yours.
+Inspo is okay with me, as long as it isn't entirely copied or similar!

 <h1 align="center"> ────˗ˏˋ DNI LIST ˎˊ˗────